robbertvdzon/sportwedstrijden-update/README.md

 apt-get install jq
 ```

-The update scripts are run every minute and log their output at /var/log/syslog
+The update scripts are run every minute and log their output at /var/log/syslog and at midnight the pipeline droplet is destroyed.